-Birth, the first turning points in the life, is almost regarded as a happy event in Turkey as in the rest of the world.
-Every child that comes into the world is a source of happiness not just for its mother and father, but also for relatives, friends and neighbors.
+Birth, the first turning points in the life, is regarded as a happy event in Turkey as in the rest of the world.
+Every child that comes into the world is a source of happiness not just for his/her mother and father, but also for the relatives, friends and neighbors.
 That is because every birth increases the number of family members, and increased numbers have always meant increased strength.
-Families belonging to small communities and ethnic groups are in particular feel safer and stronger as their population increases.
+Families belonging to small communities and ethnic groups particularly feel safer and stronger as their population increases.
 The common expression ‘children make the family’s kettle whistle’ is a clear emphasis of the importance attached to the matter.

 Birth, that gives to the mother an identity and completes her, as well as giving confidence to the father and strength to the family, is attributed almost importance by the couple and their relatives.
 Some transition customs and ceremonies accompany birth and the phases connected to it.

 One of the most important transition phases in birth, the origin of life, is tradition and custom.